ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-non-existing-field.dotnet.markdown

 {PANEL: Query the Collection to Create an Auto-Index}

-Another option is to query the collection, which creates an auto-index to satisfy the query.
+Another option is to query the collection for the missing field.
-By including a filter in the query with the keyword `where`,
-we first make sure that our index includes all documents in that collection.
-Then we use the keywords `not exists()` and specify the field that does not exist in some of the documents.
+This will either create a new auto-index or add the new field to an existing auto-index if it indexes the same collection.

+See the example and query syntax descriptions below:

 ### Example: A query that creates an Auto-Index

-The following query will create an auto-index on the field that is missing in some documents of a specified collection.
+The following query will create an auto-index on the "Freight" field that is missing in some documents in the Orders collection.
-It then lists the documents that do not have the specified field.
+The query result will contain all documents that do not have this field.

 {CODE-TABS}
 {CODE-TAB:csharp:LINQ whereNotexists_1@ClientApi\Session\Querying\HowToFilterByField.cs /}